open-mmlab/mmpose/README.md

 - **Well tested and documented**

   We provide detailed documentation and API reference, as well as unittests.

+- **Modular design**

+  We decompose MMPose into different components and one can easily construct a customized action understanding framework by combining different modules.

 ## Benchmark and Model Zoo